rjdkmr/gcMapExplorer/docs/commands/normIC.rst

   -t 0.0001, --tolerance 0.0001
                          Tolerance for matrix balancing.
                         Smaller tolreance increases accuracy in sums of rows and columns.

+  -vmax VMAX, --maximum-value VMAX
+                         Minimum thershold value for normalization.
+                        If contact frequency is less than or equal to this thershold value, this value is discarded during normalization.

+  -vmin VMIN, --minimum-value VMIN
+                         Maximum thershold value for normalization.
+                        If contact frequency is greater than or equal to this thershold value, this value is discarded during normalization.

   -c 500, --iteration 500
                          Number of iteration to stop the normalization.